Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lesson2.md

 ## Foreword
 - Welcome the the second section of `Foundry Fundamentals`.
 Here we'll cover `Fund Me`, a simple funding contract.
 You will learn:
+1. How to push your project to GitHub;
+2. Write and run amazing tests;
+3. Advanced deploy scripts, used to deploy on different chains that require different addresses;
+4.